GROUNDING EXERCISES FOR ANXIETY

 1. Acknowledge, without judgement, five things around you.
 These can be anything depending on where you are.

-2. Acknowledge, without judgement, four things you can touch around you.
+2. Acknowledge, without judgment, four things you can touch around you.
 These can be the chair you’re on, your clothing or your own leg.

 3. Acknowledge, without judgment, three things you can hear around you.
 They could be a bird singing, a car moving or music playing.

-4. Acknowledge, without judgement, two things that you can smell around you.
-This can be a food or any object around you.
+4. Acknowledge, without judgment, two things that you can smell around you.
+This can be food or any object around you.

 5. Acknowledge, without judgment, one thing you can taste.
 Maybe you just had breakfast or maybe the inside of your mouth or gums has a certain taste to it.